TedTschopp/tedt.org/_posts/Drafts/2023-09-30-What-is-the-Märchen-Engine.md

 🌅 - Daily.
 This is a picture of the sunrise

 ⌚ - Watch of 4 hours.
-A Wa

 ⏳ - This symbol signifies an hour.

+🔔 - This is 30 minutes

 ⏱ - A moment is 90 seconds or (¹/₄₀) of an hour.
+In general this is the time most people consider to be Now or in the moment.

 ⚡ – The lightening bolt symbol stands for a Once, a Round, or a Combat round.
 Each of these is 7.5 seconds long, historically defined as a twelfth (¹/₁₂) of a moment.
+When in high stress situations this

-You can even break down Onces into "Atoms of time," which are (¹/₄₇) of a Once.
+👁️ - You can even break down Onces into "Atoms of time," which are (¹/₄₇) of a Once.
 This was the measure used to account for the time it roughly takes for an eye to twinkle—hence the phrase, "In the twinkling of an eye."

 ### Skill Symbols